Solar Setups: Choosing the Right Converters and Inverters

 Setting up a solar power system can be overwhelming.
 There are a lot of different products on the market now — ranging drastically in price — and it can be tough to navigate the various pieces needed for a given setup.

-Two frequently confused components involved in solar setups are converters and inverters.
-This article will explain the basic differences between the two devices and give you some advice when deciding which of each type to buy.
+Two frequently confused components involved in home setups are solar converters and inverters.
+This article will explain the basic differences between the two transformers and give you some advice when deciding which of each type to buy.

 In a solar energy array, a converter is an electrical device that adjusts direct current (DC) voltage output either up or down from the input level.
 Often called charge controllers, these DC-to-DC converters can maximize the energy harvest for photovoltaic systems and help regulate the amount of DC energy running through the system.
 This means that everything in the system beyond the controller — battery banks, inverters, and the like — receive a more consistent current.